ghiscoding/Angular-Slickgrid/README.md

 [MIT License](LICENSE)

 ## Installation
-A good starting point is the **[Wiki - HOWTO Step by Step](https://github.com/ghiscoding/angular-slickgrid/wiki/HOWTO---Step-by-Step)** and/or simply clone the [Angular-Slickgrid Demos](https://github.com/ghiscoding/angular-slickgrid-demos) repository.
-Please review all Wikis and closed issues before opening any new issue, also consider asking installation and/or general questions on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid) unless you think there's a bug with the library.
+A good starting point is the **[Docs - Quick Start](https://ghiscoding.gitbook.io/angular-slickgrid/getting-started/quick-start)** and/or simply clone the [Angular-Slickgrid Demos](https://github.com/ghiscoding/angular-slickgrid-demos) repository.
+Please review all documentation and closed issues before opening any new issue, also consider asking installation and/or general questions on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid) unless you think there's a bug with the library.

 ```sh
 npm install angular-slickgrid
 ```

 ### Demo page
 `Angular-Slickgrid` works with all `Bootstrap` versions, you can see a demo of each one below.
 There are also extra styling themes for not just Bootstrap but also Material & Salesforce which are also available.
-You can also use different SVG icons, you may want to look at the [Wiki - SVG Icons](https://github.com/ghiscoding/Angular-Slickgrid/wiki/SVG-Icons)
+You can also use different SVG icons, you may want to look at the [Docs - SVG Icons](https://ghiscoding.gitbook.io/angular-slickgrid/styling/svg-icons)
 - [Bootstrap 5 demo](https://ghiscoding.github.io/Angular-Slickgrid) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap5-demo-with-translate)
 - [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap4-demo-with-translate)